Angola–United States relations: Continued tensions

 The plausibility of this view was further strengthened by subsequent U.S. policy moves.
 First, also in January 1989, U.S. President-Elect George H.W.
 Bush wrote to Savimbi, promising UNITA "all appropriate and effective assistance" from his administration.
 Second, Bush's appointee as Assistant Secretary of State for African Affairs, Herman J. Cohen, expressed "a vigorously pro-UNITA position" during his confirmation hearings.
 And, third, it transpired that the American budget for aid to UNITA had increased from an estimated $30–45 million in 1988 to $50–60 million in 1989.
 By 1990, it amounted to up to $90 million; in total, it is estimated that the U.S. provided UNITA with $250 million in weapons assistance between 1986 and 1992.
 Given that South Africa's disengagement was a condition of the 1988 accords, this made the U.S. UNITA's primary external patron.
 Although American support for UNITA was weakened somewhat by the fall of the Berlin Wall, and by revelations about atrocities committed by Savimbi, a campaign to step away from the relationship failed to muster sufficient votes in Congress.
+Though the US government's financial support of Savimbi and UNITA insurgents was partly in-the-open, military aid was partly kept secret even when American service-members (who had lived under false names at Kamina airbase) died in aid operations.